-The truth behind 5 common skin cancer myths Back to Listings
+The truth behind 5 common skin cancer myths

 With the longer evenings, warmer weather and summer holidays just around the corner, it is a time to celebrate the season outdoors.
 And, although our bodies may be getting vitamin D in the sun, it is essential to protect ourselves against skin cancer.